Insights | By Howard Tiersky

 Describe your company's current situation vis a vis digital.
 Outline the digital touchpoints that currently exist, how recently they have been "remodeled," how you measure their performance and what feedback you receive from both customers and stakeholders.
 Neither exaggerate the problems nor sweep them under the rug.
 The idea is to present a clear, objective, and fact-based description of the current state.
 Ideally, cite specific stats such as conversion, ad revenue, usability testing results or other data-driven "evidence" for your position.
-Also describe any obvious gaps in your digital landscape.
+Also, describe any obvious gaps in your digital landscape.
 If you have clarity on the reasons for some of the problems or gaps (technical issues, business process issues, etc.), then state these as well.

 Chapter Two: The Customer and Competitive Landscape

 Describe your customer segments succinctly.
 What is understood about their current needs?
 How have they changed?
-Ideally cite evidence from market research.
+Ideally, cite evidence from market research.
 In particular, how have their channel/touchpoint preference and expectations been evolving?
 What does that suggest about what your brand needs to do to stay relevant?
-If you have data to support it, describe how the current digital ecosystem for your company impacts your customer's perception, behavior and purchase decisions (either positively or negatively -- you may have examples of both).
+If you have data to support it, describe how the current digital ecosystem for your company impacts your customer's perception, behavior and purchase decisions (either positively or negatively — you may have examples of both).

 Now take a look at competitors.
-Your customers are evaluating you against your competitive set; what are they offering in terms of a digital experience?
+Your customers are evaluating you against your competitive set; what are they offering regarding a digital experience?
 How does it differ from what your brand is doing?
 What success metrics do you have available to indicate how successful competitive efforts are? (remember not everything your competitor is doing differently is necessarily successful).
-Remember to look not just at your traditional large competitors, but also at smaller competitors who may not be taking significant market share (yet) but who might be more nimble or creative.
+Remember to look not just at your traditional large competitors, but also at smaller competitors who may not be taking a significant market share (yet) but who might be more nimble or creative.
 Look also at "comparative" brands.
 If you are a hotel, what are airlines doing?
 What is Uber or Amazon doing?
-And how are their latest innovations both creating new expectations your customers have for you and also highlighting opportunities for your industry to do something similar.
+And how are their latest innovations both creating new expectations your customers have for you and also highlighting opportunities for your industry to do something similar?

 Chapter Three: Trends